codegangsta/imbue.js/README.md

 4. imbue-parent-injectors
 5. imbue-ioc-pattern

-Or of you prefer to read through the source, I have also provided documentation for that too!
+Or of you prefer to read through the source, we have also provided documentation for that too!